 Example: Target customers are dog owners who treat their pets like family.
 They want their dogs to have healthy treats free of harmful ingredients.

-- What is the business’ unique selling proposition (USP)?
-(One to two sentences) What differentiates the business from the competition?
-What makes the business better than the competition?
+- What differentiates the business from the competition?
+(One to two sentences) What makes the business better than the competition?
 The USP tells customers why they should choose this business instead of the competition.
 The USP might focus on things such as: proprietary information or technology; a new approach that is more efficient or convenient for customers; exclusivity (the only business in the area doing this).
 It may involve one or more of these items.

 Example: The dog treats are made using my mother’s recipes.
 She was one of the first champions of using organic and healthy ingredients in dog treats and food.